FrozenBurrito/id3stego/readme.md

 # id3stego v0.1

-id3stego is a simple command line utility for demonstrating audio file insertion steganography.
+id3stego is a simple command line utility for demonstrating audio file metadata insertion steganography.
 It embeds (and extracts) any other file (any type, size <= 16mb) into an mp3, wav, or aiff file's id3v2 metadata.

 ## Description